 BUDGET

-COSTS i

-Construction \$20,000

-a litera

-TOTAL \$20,000 VIII
+\$20,000

-FUNDING 1

-Reserve - Wastewater \$20,000
+\$20,000

-1
+NA.

-TOTAL \$20,000
+\$20,000

 The two (2) smaller secondary clarifiers at the WPCP are periodically removed from service during period of lower flows.
 This results in the systems being exposed to the elements as well as being submerged in wastewater.
 Service and product to be warrantied.